 We work with people and organizations to design new innovation strategies and we help leaders build new organizational competencies and behaviors to support them.
-Ours is a unique methodology that integrates design thinking, systems thinking, and a new field we refer to as human-centered quantitative data.
-As lecturers and professors at Stanford, we continually explore the frontier of our practice through our courses offered at the Hasso Plattner Institute of Design and in the executive education program at the Graduate School of Business.
+Ours is a unique methodology that integrates design thinking, systems thinking, and a field we refer to as human-centered quantitative data.
+A network of lecturers and professors who are also expert practitioners, we continually explore the frontier of our practice through our courses and the executive education programs that we teach.
 Educators in mindset and open source in our intention, our goal is to make ourselves obsolete to the organizations with whom we work.
 There is no black box here.

 Who "We" Are

-Prior to his work as a designer and teacher, Matt was a fellow at the Stanford d.school, director of Stanford’s Sustainable Food Program, and an operations executive at both Attune Foods and Niman Ranch.
+Previously, Matt co-founded the FEED Collaborative at Stanford University, where he was an educator-practitioner in design thinking and food system innovation, was a fellow at Stanford’s prestigious d.school, director of Stanford’s Sustainable Food Program, and an operations executive at both Attune Foods and Niman Ranch.
 Raised on a 10,000 acre conventional corn farm on the plains of Colorado, Matt's more formal degrees include a BA in Environmental Earth Science from Dartmouth College and an MBA from the Graduate School of Business at Stanford.

 We provide innovation strategy consulting services.
 We design and facilitate highly customized workshops and executive training sessions.
 We conduct customer and market insight research.
 And we build crazy beta prototypes of new ideas and concepts.

 We have deep domain knowledge in the food system, though this knowledge does not, and has not precluded our ability to work effectively across industries and across international boundaries.
 Mostly we’re interested in really big messy organizational problems.
 Speaking of which, we also work in the government and non-profit sectors.

 We’ve worked with a publicly traded global distributor of produce to develop a more customer-oriented culture.